-Homeowners associations are governed by the HOA board.
-The board is in charge of making sure the community is well-kept and that property values remain high.
-Within the HOA board, there are also different officer roles — each with its own set of responsibilities.
-What are the different HOA board duties?
-Let’s find out.
+Owners associations are governed by HOA or COA board.
+A HOA/COA board is in charge of making sure a community is well-kept and that property values remain high.

 1. Legal and Governing Document Compliance